CatChenal/mcce_dev/README.md

 # Tutorial

-Once your are setup asdescribed above, you can go through the tutorial to learn more about the module, but more importantly about the microstates in any MCCE output folder you have, granted you have run Step 4 with the --ms_out flag.
+Once your are setup as described above, you can go through the tutorial to learn more about the module, but more importantly about the microstates in any MCCE output folder you have, granted you have run Step 4 with the --ms_out flag.

-*Tutorial notebook: ./notebooks/tutorial.ipynb
+* __Tutorial notebook__: ./notebooks/tutorial.ipynb

-PS: That notebook is paired to a `jupytext` Markdown file: you can use it instead of the notebook in case you cannot or don't want to laynch jupyter.
+__PS__: That notebook is paired to a `jupytext` Markdown file: you can use it instead of the notebook in case you cannot or don't want to launch jupyter.
 Note: It has a special header: __Disregard!__